oasisethdenver2019/Wel-Fair/README.md

 Here are the questions and answers you can just try and see how everything is done.

-question1: oasis
+Question1: oasis Answer1:good
-answer for that: good

-question2: ioi
-answer for that: notgood
+Question2: ioi Answer2 : notgood

 final answer: letsgodecentralization

 and then you become admin, you can set new questions and answer and key for IPFS file.

 Happy playing.